DeveloperWil/Change-Product-Author-for-WooCommerce/readme.txt

 You need to change the author or a WooCommerce product.

-Perhaps you a developer who has imported the clients products before launch and you need to switch all the products over to the clients user login.
+Perhaps you're a developer who has imported the clients products before launch, and you need to switch all the products over to the clients' user login.

 = Plugin Page =
 [Change Product Author for WooCommerce](https://zeropointdevelopment.com/wordpress-plugins/wc-change-product-author/ "Change Product Author For WooCommerce WordPress Plugin")